 You will need your ORU network login (your email address minus @oru.edu) to participate.
 Please make sure it works prior to attending the LIBBI session.
 For help, contact the IT Concierge Desk at email@example.com, call 918.495.6321, or go to the it.oru.edu website).

-Faculty members may request a Library Instruction session by contacting Myra Bloom, 918.495.7174 or completing the Library Instruction Request Form.
+Faculty members may request a Library Instruction session by contacting Myra Bloom, 918.495.7174 or contacting their College Library Liaiaon.
+Request Form.
 Library Instruction provides proficiency workshops, course and subject related workshops, and workshops covering various topics, resources and skills.
 Faculty members are always welcome to attend LIBBI sessions, but they are not required to do so, even when a LIBBI is for their class or assignment.